JOHN-MURITU/salary-analysis/README.md

 # 🧠 Salary Analysis

 Welcome to the Salary Analysis project.
-I used a SQLite database .
+In this project an SQLite database was used  .

 📊 What’s Inside?